AlexanderBertrandLab/unsupervised-AAD-accuracy-estimation/README.md

-# Unsupervised Accuracy Estimation for Correlation-based Stimulus Decoders in Auditory Attention Decoding (AAD)
+# Unsupervised Accuracy Estimation for Correlation-based Stimulus Decoders in Selective Auditory Attention Decoding (AAD)

 If this code has been useful to you, please cite [1].